Skip to the main content

 • Technical sciences such as systems design, mathematical modelling, and operations research

-Ergonomists ensure that the design of products, tasks, and work methods is compatible with human performance.
-They evaluate human and machine systems by observing, measuring, and grading how people interact with each other and their equipment and workspaces.
-They do this to maximize safety, efficiency, and well-being.
-To accomplish this they may:
+Ergonomists ensure that the design of products, tasks, and work methods is compatible with human capability.
+They evaluate human and machine systems by observing, measuring, and grading how people interact with each other and their own equipment and workspaces.
+They do this to maximize safety, efficiency, and well-being while optimizing performance.
+To accomplish this, they may:

-• Develop experimental designs, collect data, and compare it with pre-set criteria to study system performance
+• Develop experimental designs, collect data, and compare actual performance with pre-set criteria for performance

-• Assess physical environments by using measuring instruments, subjective analysis, performance and response measurements, modelling, and simulations
+• Use measuring instruments, subjective analysis, performance and response measurements, modelling, and simulations to assess physical environments

-• Rank the suitability of products and systems in relation to the motor, sensory, and cognitive abilities of users
+• Rank the suitability of products and systems in relation to users’ motor, sensory, and cognitive abilities

 • Teach workers about body mechanics and work practices

-• Consult with other specialists about design and development problems to integrate data from a variety of scientific and professional points of view
+• Consult about design and development problems with experts from a variety of disciplines, and integrate any data they bring from their differing professional perspectives

-• Advise organizations on human factors in personnel management and the design, evaluation, operation, and maintenance of products and systems
+• Advise organizations about personnel management as it relates to human factors in product and system design, evaluation, operation, and maintenance

 Working Conditions